Yum Woon Sen: The Ultimate Thai Glass Noodle Salad

 Thailand is known as the Land of Smiles because of its genuinely happy and welcoming people.
-Bangkok is the capital of Thailand, and that is where I called home for 8 years of my childhood.
+Bangkok, the capital city, was my home for eight years during my childhood.

-One of my favorite Thai dishes is Yum Woon Sen. It is a beloved Thai salad dish.
-The word Yum literary translates to “mix,” and it refers to a type of Thai salad.
-The words Woon Sen means glass noodles.
-Therefore, Yum Woon Sen is Glass Noodle Salad.
+One of my favorite Thai dishes is Yum Woon Sen, a beloved Thai salad.
+The word Yum literally means “mix,” referring to a type of Thai salad, and Woon Sen means glass noodles.
+So Yum Woon Sen is Glass Noodle Salad.

-After coming to the United States, Yum Woon Sen became a dish that I must order in every Thai restaurant that I visited, and yet I never found one that’s perfect to my palate, like the one in front of The Mall Bang Kapi.
+After moving to the United States, Yum Woon Sen became a dish I ordered at every Thai restaurant, but none matched the taste of that stall in front of The Mall Bang Kapi.

-To me, it is the taste of Thailand, the taste of smiles.
-It is so refreshing and has a perfect balance of savory, citrusy, sweet, and spicy.
-I believe Yum Woon Sen will also become your family’s favorite salad dish and brighten up everyone.
+Surprisingly, he recreated the familiar taste I had missed so dearly—the taste of Thailand, the taste of smiles.
+Refreshing with a perfect balance of savory, citrusy, sweet, and spicy, I believe this Yum Woon Sen will become a favorite in your family too.

 Prep time: 15 minutes